 The bill aims to streamline state agency publications by eliminating or modifying those that are outdated, duplicative, or excessive.
-Key amendments include the requirement for the commissioner to publish a list of all brands and marks in a downloadable format on the department's website, rather than in physical book form.
+Key amendments include the requirement for the commissioner to publish a list of all brands and marks in a downloadable format on the department's website, rather than in physical form for sale.
 Additionally, the bill mandates that state agencies compile a list of their publications every ten years, highlighting those that could be improved or consolidated, and submit this list to the governor and legislature.
 The governor is also required to submit a bill every ten years to address the identified publications.

 Statutes affected: HB0200A, AM HB 200, introduced 04/16/2025: 03.40.090, 14.42.035, 16.05.130, 18.67.170, 19.30.400, 33.30.017, 37.13.170, 37.13.020, 37.14.720, 37.14.700, 37.14.740, 37.10.071, 38.05.180, 44.99.220, 37.07.020, 47.07.039, 47.14.112